 The Indian Rebellion of 1857 added another twist to the fort's turbulent narrative.

 More than 5,000 people (about 2,000 of whom were British) shut themselves inside the fort for three months to escape the mutiny and unrest.
 The rebels attacked but ultimately were defeated.
 What's interesting to note is that this battle at Agra Fort is portrayed in Sir Arthur Conan Doyle's second Sherlock Holmes mystery, The Sign of the Four.

 After India attained independence in 1947, the British handed the fort over to the Indian government.
 The Indian Army now uses most of it.

 Agra Fort is renowned for its magnificent architecture, incorporating Akbar's signature Islamic and Hindu styles.
 Apparently, he crafted hundreds of buildings with Bengali and Gujarati features inside the fort.
 Unfortunately, most of them no longer exist.
 Shah Jahan demolished some to make way for his extravagant white marble creations, while others were destroyed by the British when they set up barracks.

-Jehangir Palace is Emperor Akbar's most notable surviving structure.
-He made it for his son, Jehangir, although the royal women resided there.
+Jahangir Palace is Emperor Akbar's most notable surviving structure.
+He made it for his son, Jahangir, although the royal women resided there.
 Its robust and stately architecture strikingly contrasts with the more elegant and sensuous approach of Shah Jahan.